Golf injuries: Play it safe with these tips

 - Try to avoid hitting objects other than the ball.
 Elbow and wrist injuries are often the result of hitting the ground or the rough.

 - Choose proper footwear.
 Dress for comfort and protection from the elements.
 Wear golf shoes with short cleats.
-Long cleats dig into the sod and hold your feet planted as you swing, which may strain your knees or ankles.
+Long cleats dig into the sod and hold your feet planted as you swing, which may place more strain on your knees.

 Watch out for hazards on the course

-Be careful to limit your sun exposure while golfing.
-Remember to:
+Be careful to limit your sun exposure while golfing:

 - Use sunscreen.